KeyZox71/webserv/README.md

 # webserv

-Webserv go brrrrr \
+webserv go brrrrr \
-This is the webserver you will see in all your life star this IMMIDIATELY otherwise we will come to your house
+this is the webserver you will see in all your life, star this IMMEDIATELY otherwise we will come to your house

 ## license